Reshetnikoff/m.tuberculosis-research-code/README.md

 Specify input_dir and output_dir variables inside code script within configuration part to run these scripts

+## Test Aggregated Features

+Codes for the part are in the ./aggregated_features folder.

+First of all, it's needed using logistic regression to get metrics for Indels & SNPs datasets by:

+    python lr_snp_indel.py {drug}

+For Indels & SNPs & aggregated by gene features datasets by:

+    python lr_snp_indel_aggr.py {drug}

+For Indels & SNPs & broken gene features datasets by:

+    python lr_snp_broken.py {drug}

+For Indels & SNPs & aggregated by PFAM features datasets by:

+    python lr_snp_indel_pfam.py {drug}

+For Indels & SNPs & without exculding mutations datasets by:

+    python lr_snp_indel_thr1.py {drug}

+And after executing all these scripts, run jupyter notebook 'Feature sets analysis.ipynb' to get TableS2-S10 (tables with comparation feature sets and dispersions for the sets)

 ## Feature Selection

 ### ABESS